jayasandeepsai/zomato-landing-page/README.md

-#This is my zomato page clone
+# This is my zomato page clone.